Code-Institute-Submissions/MS1-9/README.md

 - Text on legal information was too small for small devices.
 Fixed by media tag through increasing the width to 90%

-- there were many others issues, the lovely slack's community were there for an amazing support.
+- There were many others issues, the lovely slack's community were there for an amazing support.

 ## Deployment:

 ### The following steps were taken for deployment of my site:

 1. Creating my own account on github.com.
-My public profile can be accessed here: - [MS1/my project](https://laimo2020.github.io/MS1/
+My public profile can be accessed here: - [MS1/my project](https://github.com/LaiMo2020/MS1
 )
 2. Login into gitpod.com using my GitHub account
 3. Creating a project repository Used the template of Code Institute to facilitate the environment of the editor
 4. Clicked on the gitpod green botton to accsses to my IDE on gitpod.
 5. selected the Master branch GitHub pages section as source
 6. Using GIT to have different versions with a comment of my project **(Note: After changing my mentor I created a fresh repository and pasted the already finished parts from the first repository into it)**.
-7. GIT push leads me to the final URL of my projected that you can find in the settings and that can be shared with others to access the page in a browser
+7. GIT push leads me to the final URL of my projected that you can find in the settings and that can be shared with others to access the page in a browser [MS1](https://laimo2020.github.io/MS1/)

 ## Acknowledgement